 No joke, The Cloister Café is truly my happy place.

-What belongs on the board?
+What belongs on the plate?

-- 2 well cooked sausages (chipolata's will do)
+- 2 well-cooked sausages (chipolata will do)

 - 2 slices of bacon (nice and crispy)